dusanov/flight_advisor/README.md

 # Flight Advisor

-Test project for my new pozzition.<br />
+Demo project for my new pozzition.<br />
 `dist` folder contains latest build (if i didn't forget to copy the jar)<br />
 `dataset` folder contains datasets for airports and routes to import